-Title: Do Travel Writers Go To Hell|
+|Title:||Do Travel Writers Go To Hell|

-The story: TK, a wall street guy in his twenties, accepts a new job offer: to write a travel guide about Brazil, for a popular guide book called The Lonely Planet.
-He roams around Brazil, always on a tight budget and a tight schedule, and tries to live up to his new job.
+The story: in 2004, Thomas Kohnstamm, a wall street guy in his twenties, accepts a new job offer: to write a travel guide about Brazil for The Lonely Planet.
+And so he roams around Brazil for a while, always on a tight budget and an even tighter schedule, all while trying to live up to his new job.

-talking about deadlines
+Thomas Kohnstamm talking about deadlines